 SIDS is also called ‘crib death’, this is because most cases of SIDS occur when the infant is asleep at night in their crib.
 Despite the name ‘crib death’, SIDS can occur outside of the crib.
 Infants can be effected at any time of day, whether they are asleep in their stroller, or having nap time in a loved one’s arms.

 What makes SIDS particularly frightening for parents and loved ones is that there is no known cause of death, even after a thorough investigation.
 This investigation includes a death scene investigation, a post-mortem examination, and a review of the infant’s medical history.
 SIDS can happen without warning, but there are preventative measures you can take to reduce the risk and ensure a Safer Sleep environment for your baby.
+Visit our Safer Sleep page to learn more about prevention methods. (target_blank)

 No one knows why SIDS occurs, some medical professionals have suggested that there could be an under development in the part of the brain that controls breathing and arousal (this controls waking.)
 These infants would not be able to respond properly if they were to stop breathing in their sleep from natural causes, or due to an obstruction of their airways.
 Although this is not a certain cause of Sudden Infant Death Syndrome, we expect to see more development of this theory in the upcoming years.